-- Cohort analysis to show how many users are returning within specific time periods.
+- Cohort analysis to show how many users return within specific time periods.

 - Behavioral segmentation to get greater refinement than demographic segmentation.
-It will let you sort users according to the actions they take in your site.
+It will let you sort users according to their actions on your website.

-- Virtual events to ensure endless flexibility in taking advantage of all the data you’ve gathered through auto-capture.
+- Virtual events will ensure endless flexibility in taking advantage of all the data you’ve gathered through auto-capture.

 - Data governance to keep your information clean and safe.

 Product teams should implement analytics only after their business has reached a minimum number of customers/users.

 If the user base is still small, the data you derive from product analytics will not be a large enough sample to give your company good guidance on what to do with the product.
 That’s why until your product reaches that type of benchmark, you can use qualitative product feedback, such as interviews and surveys.